 Of course, delicious Lebanese and Syrian varieties also abound in the city, and I'm just as big a fan of some of these.
-As a flexitarian who eats very little meat, a weekend falafel in Paris has become a steady ritual of mine, and even meat-eating friends and family have become enthusiasts of these favorite Paris falafel joints.
+As a flexitarian who eats very little meat, a weekend falafel in Paris has become a predictable ritual of mine, and even meat-eating friends and family have become enthusiasts of these favorite Paris falafel joints.
 Enjoy, but try to avoid dribbling tahini down your shirt, now-- that's so very gauche.
-Eating your falafel on the street, or in a nearby public garden, however, is entirely acceptable by Parisian... standards, so not to worry.
+Eating your falafel on the street, or in a nearby public garden, however, is entirely... acceptable by Parisian standards, so not to worry.

 01 of 06